binakot/Multi-Node-TimescaleDB/README.md

 ### 1. Initialization

 At this moment you should to have a running cluster with 1 access node and 2 data nodes.
-If you didn't please look at `how to run` section and do it firstly.
+If you don't please look at `how to run` section and do it firstly.
 Also, you need access to all nodes via `psql`, `pgAdmin` or any other way you like.

 Now you can fill sample data (took about 2 minutes on NVMe):